plouc/mozaik/README.md

 ## Configuration

-Mozaïk can be configured through a simple js config file `config.js` located at the root folder
+Mozaïk can be configured through a simple js config file `config.js` located at the root folder.
+You have a sample config file `config.sample.js` which you can start from.

 ```javascript
 module.exports = {